coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Semester 2/Simplex Algorithm.md

 ![](Pasted%20image%2020230314140426.png)
 We add this artificial variable to the objective function, multiplied by a coefficient $M_1$ which we take to be arbitrarily large.
 Here is the tableaux:
 ![](Pasted%20image%2020230314141315.png)
-First step is to pivot on column with $M_1$ in it.
+First step is to pivot on the column with $M_1$ in it.
 The only row with a usable slack is the second one (and it will always be the one corresponding to the equation with the artificial variable in it), so pivot on that row.
 ![](Pasted%20image%2020230314141554.png)
 Remember that $M_1$ is an arbitrarily large number.
 We now begin simplex as usual, in this case picking $-3-2M_1$ as the pivot column as it is the most negative (highest negative amount of the arbitrarily large $M_1$).
 ![](Pasted%20image%2020230314142208.png)